“Jeddah Ghair”: Jeddah is different

 Shopping in Jeddah

 Shopping in Jeddah can be spectacular.
-There are countless international chains and shops offering everything you could desire.
+There are countless international chains and shops offering everything you could possibly need.
 The malls with their impeccable architecture envelop shoppers in a maze of shops.
 The markets and counters sell simple women's fashions, halal treats and the latest technologies.

 Mall of Arabia

-The largest mall in Saudi Arabia has over 300 shops, services and entertainment venues, with a Kidzania to pamper children and is very close to the airport for last minute shopping.
+The largest mall in Arabia has over 300 shops, services and entertainment venues, with a Kidzania to tempt children and is very close to the airport for last minute shopping.

 Red Sea Mall